-- A stable internet connection - be sure to test your school's internet stability at least a few days before any major event.
-Some schools offer different tiers of internet access to students that they do teachers.
-Please check with your school’s IT admin so that all tiers can be tested.
+- A stable internet connection - be sure to test your venue’s internet stability at least a few days before any major event.

 Want to use Kahoot! on a video conference?
 You can use your conference tool’s screen share feature.
 A dedicated device for viewing the video conference may be needed at each remote location.